Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Simulation Results

 \section{Simulation Results}

-In this section we present simulation results of various queueing bandit systems with $K$ servers.
+In this section, we present simulation results to empirically evaluate the performance of the algorithms presented in this paper.
 These results corroborate our theoretical analysis in Sections~\ref{sec:late-stg} and \ref{sec:early-stg}.
 In particular a phase transition from unstable to stable behavior can be observed in all our simulations, as predicted by our analysis.
-In the remainder of the section we demonstrate the performance of Algorithm~\ref{alg:ths} under variations of system parameters like the traffic ($\epsilon$), the gap between the optimal and the suboptimal servers ($\Delta$), and the size of the system ($K$).
-We also compare the performance of our algorithm with versions of UCB-1~\cite{auer2002finite} and Thompson Sampling~\cite{thompson1933likelihood} without structured exploration.
+Below, we demonstrate the performance of Q-ThS (Algorithm~\ref{alg:ths}) under variations of system parameters like the traffic ($\epsilon$), the gap between the optimal and the suboptimal servers ($\Delta$), and the size of the system ($U$ and $K$).
+We also compare the performance of our algorithms with the traditional bandit algorithms -- UCB1 (\cite{auer2002finite}) and Thompson Sampling (\cite{thompson1933likelihood}), which do not incorporate forced exploration.

-{\bf Variation with $\pmb{\epsilon}$ and $K$}.
+\subsubsection{Variation with $U,K$ and $\pmb{\epsilon}$.}

-In Figure~\ref{fig:kvar} we see the evolution of $\Psi(t)$ in systems of size $5$ and $7$ .
-It can be observed that the regret decays faster in the smaller system, which is predicted by Theorem~\ref{thm:ucb-best-match} in the late stage and Corollary~\ref{cor:cor:thm:ucb-best-match} in the early stage.
-The performance of the system under different traffic settings can be observed in Figure~\ref{fig:kvar}.
-It is evident that the regret of the queueing system grows with decreasing $\epsilon$.
-This is in agreement with our analytical results (Corollaries~\ref{cor:thm:ucb-best-match} and \ref{cor:cor:thm:ucb-best-match}).
-In Figure~\ref{fig:kvar} we can observe that the time at which the phase transition occurs shifts towards the right with decreasing $\epsilon$ which is predicted by Corollaries~\ref{cor:thm:ucb-best-match} and \ref{cor:cor:thm:ucb-best-match}.
+Figure~\ref{fig:kvar1} shows the evolution of queue-regret in single queue systems with $5$ and $7$ servers for different values of load $\epsilon$.
+It can be observed that the regret decays faster in the smaller system as expected from the theoretical upper and lower bounds, which are proportional to the number of servers $K$.
+In Figure~\ref{fig:kvar2}, we show the evolution of queue regret in systems with $5$ servers and $1,3$ queues for different load values.
+For the system with $3$ queues, we take the same load for all the queues ($\epsilon_u = \epsilon$ for $u = 1, 2, 3$) and plot the quantity $\Psi(t) = \max_{u} \Psi_u(t)$.
+We observe that the queue regret decays at a slower rate in the system with $3$ queues as predicted by the theoretical analysis in Theorems~\ref{thm:lb-late-multiq} and~\ref{thm:lb-early-multiq}.

+It is also evident from Figure~\ref{fig:kvar} that the regret of the queueing system grows with decreasing $\epsilon$.
+We can observe that the time at which the phase transition occurs shifts towards the right with decreasing $\epsilon$ which is predicted by Corollaries~\ref{cor:thm:ucb-best-match-multiq} and \ref{cor:cor:thm:ucb-best-match-multiq}.